Professionals working alone or in private practice must change defense methods to avoid cyberattacks of their small businesses.

 - Describe changes in cyber exploits and attack defenses.

-As a result, attacks change constantly in unexpected and dangerous ways.
+As a result, attacks constantly change in unexpected and dangerous ways.

 These trends should matter to solo professionals and professional practices.
-That’s because beyond costs of repairing the damage of a cyberattack:
+That’s because beyond the costs of repairing the damage of a cyberattack:

 This guide provides detailed how-to instructions designed to protect your IT operations from specific types of cyberattacks.